dudisgit/PaPiRus-boardGames/README.md

 # Using the library

-In your program you should try to use a while loop and call the function updateLoop as much as you can since this deals with events and if you are testing with the tester script it will update the tkinter window so it doesen't freeze
+In your program you should try to use a while loop and call the function updateLoop as much as you can since this deals with events and if you are testing with the tester script it will update the tkinter window so it doesen't freeze, and with the normal script it will do button events

 If you find it annoying programming buttons you can bind a function to be called when a button is pressed or let go, simply change the list 'downBind' or 'upBind' to bind a function to each button. e.g.